-WordPress is a content management system but it’s best understood as website software.
+WordPress is technically called a content management system, but it’s best understood as website software.
 You use Microsoft Word to make documents.
 We use WordPress to make websites.
 WordPress is a flexible and agile platform with tons of benefits for small business websites.
 Because it’s open source, there are tons of add-ons (free and premium) that can enhance the features, functionality, and design of any WordPress website.
 It’s widely used, which means there is an abundance of help available, from WordPress designers and developers to tutorials that can teach you anything and everything about how to use it.

 Best of all, WordPress is extremely easy to use, especially once a website is up and running.
 I often work together with my clients on their websites.
 They add and change content, and I manage the tech and design aspects.